shery7310/AI-and-Data-Science-Python-Saylani-Mass-IT-SMIT/Setting Up Virtual Enviroments and using Poetry/README.md

 <code>pip install virtualenv</code>
 <code>pip install poetry</code>

+**If any problem comes while installing poetry on windows you can check this gist: https://gist.github.com/Isfhan/b8b104c8095d8475eb377230300de9b0**

 **`virtualenv`** is a Python package used to create and activate isolated virtual environments.
 Additionally, the **Poetry** package also relies on `virtualenv` to create and manage its virtual environments, ensuring efficient dependency isolation and project management.

 After installing virtualenv globally we need to run this command inside vs code's terminal: